 Sometimes you just feel like having something right before bed, whether it's because you're bored or just want to settle your stomach before turning in for the night.
 Protein supplements can be great alternatives if you find yourself snacking on other foods during the night.
 Protein drinks can also make for an excellent post-workout snack.

 Some protein supplements can be very beneficial in providing your body with the protein it needs to build muscle.
 We recommend that if you happen to wake up in the middle of the night and want a snack, have a protein shake instead of some other kind of snack, especially a sugary or unhealthy one.
-This way rather than missing getting protein throughout the night, you get some protein instead which may aid in repairing muscles during sleep.

 What is the best protein to take before bed?